Professor Stephen Hoskins

 He is currently a member of an expert advisory group for the University Alliance DSTEM project and has been on the editorial board of the journal Printmaking Today, a council member of the Association of European Printing Museums and Vice-President of the Royal Society of Painter Printmakers.
 In September of 2006 Hoskins was sponsored by the British Council to give a series of lectures and gallery talks at the National Museum of Arts in Taiwan and the Tank Loft Arts Centre Chongqing China in support of the British Council touring exhibition ‘As is When’ a celebration of British Printmaking from the 1960’s.

-Stephen Hoskins recently spent a week in Hangzhou and Beijing with Professor David Barker where they met Professor Hong Guoqiao and his team from the china Academy of Art.
-They visitied potential IMPACT gallery spaces in and around Hangzhou as well as the exceptional traditional Woodblock print facilities on offer at he China Academy of Arts.
-There is a slide show of images that you can view here
+In 2014 Stephen spent a week in Hangzhou and Beijing with Professor David Barker where they met Professor Hong Guoqiao and his team from the China Academy of Art.
+They visitied potential IMPACT gallery spaces in and around Hangzhou as well as the exceptional traditional Woodblock print facilities on offer at the China Academy of Arts.
+The China Academy of Art were subsequently the hosts for IMPACT 9.

 As a practising printmaker Stephen has exhibited widely throughout the world including the 5th, 6th and 7th International Exhibit of prints and drawings Taipei ROC.
 The 9th International Print Biennial, Varna, Bulgaria.
 The 1st Tokyo miniature print triennial Tokyo Japan.
 The 3rd Triennial of Miniature Prints Chamaliers, France and the 1st Malaysian Print Biennial Kuala Lumpur Malaysia.
 His work is held in many collections world-wide including the Victoria and Albert Museum and the Tate Gallery.